YanzhaoW/vmmsc/README.md

 ## Installing Qt

-If you do not have Qt on your system or you do, but not the correct version as required for **vmm_readout_software**, then you will have to install Qt from the main [Qt pages](https://www.qt.io/qt5-7/).
+If you do not have Qt on your system or you do, but not a recent enough version as required for **vmm_readout_software**, then you will have to install Qt from the main [Qt pages](https://www.qt.io/qt5-7/).

 The full installation procedure of Qt takes less than 1 hour on a machine with adequate internet connection.